eheitfield/SimpleMatrixKit/README.md

 ```
 In general it's best to avoid calculating the matrix inverse if it isn't needed.  ``beta2`` requires about four times as many calculations as ``beta``.

-Here's what the example code above might look like with error handling.
+Here's what the example code above looks like with error handling.
 ```
 do {
     let data: Matrix<Double> = [